 - How much potential revenue they could bring to the partnership in the future

 Right now, companies only identify top partners by looking at how much revenue has been generated in the past.
 This is understandable because up until recently, there really wasn’t a great way to identify potential revenue.
 Luckily, there’s a new way forward.
-Now, companies can look at potential revenue based on prospect-customer overlap.
+Now, companies can look at potential revenue based on their prospect-customer overlap.
 They can quickly identify this overlap by using a Partner Ecosystem Platform.

 2. Sell to the Same Buyer